 You’ll need to enter the following information in your mining device:

 oceanminer and a worker named

-bigfish1 who wants to connect to the USA server would configure his device as follows:
+bigfish1 who wants to connect to the NA server would configure his device as follows:

 1. The list of f2pool mining pool servers is available in the table below.
 Please use the server closest to your mining operation for a better connection and lower latency.